Heading South (song)

 "Heading South" is a song by American singer-songwriter Zach Bryan.
 It was released on September 30, 2019, as a single from his second studio album Elisabeth, which was released on May 8, 2020.
 The song was written by Bryan, and produced by Leo Alba.

 Content

 The song was originally released in 2019, but in 2020, it garnered attention on the Internet, gaining over 30 million plays on Spotify.
 Bryan stated that he recorded the song behind his barracks when he served in the United States Navy.

 Music video

 The music video was shot in his Navy barracks on his phone.
-As of December 2021, the video has received over 18 million views.
+As of September 2024, the video has received over 30 million views.

 Commercial performance

-It reached number 27 on the Billboard Hot Rock & Alternative Songs chart dated March 13, 2021, becoming Bryan first entry.
+It reached number 27 on the Billboard Hot Rock & Alternative Songs chart dated March 13, 2021, becoming Bryan's first entry.
 On November 4, 2021, the song obtained RIAA Gold certification.